pratikjadhav2726/LinkedInEasyApplyBot/README.md

 # 🧠 LinkedIn Easy Apply Bot with Offline AI Integration (Ollama)

 This project automates the LinkedIn Easy Apply job application process, enhanced with **AI-powered resume tailoring** and **application question answering** using **offline LLMs via Ollama**.
+With an option to use any LLM's from any providers **using LiteLLM**.

 ## 🚀 Features

-- 🔁 Auto-login and apply to jobs using LinkedIn's Easy Apply
+- Auto-login and apply to jobs using LinkedIn's Easy Apply
-- 🧠 AI-powered question answering for job applications (text, numeric, choice)
+- AI-powered question answering for job applications (text, numeric, choice)
-- 📄 Resume tailoring using LLMs based on job description
+- Resume tailoring using LLMs based on job description
-- 📊 Skills replacement suggestions to optimize ATS score
+- Skills replacement suggestions to optimize ATS score
-- 🧾 Works with PDF and DOCX resumes
+- Works with PDF and DOCX resumes
-- 🛡️ Completely offline AI integration using **Ollama + phi4-mini**
+- Completely offline AI integration using **Ollama + phi4-mini**
+- Flexibility to use any LLM of choice.

 ## 🧩 Technologies Used